SymfonyCasts/solid/sfcasts/staging-environments.md

 We now have *two* versions of our site deployed: our production deploy and a, sort of, "staging" deploy of a pretend feature we're working on.
-Blackfire is *all* set up on the *production* server, but not yet on the staging server.
-Let's fix that.
+Blackfire is *all* set up on the *production* server, but not on the staging server.
+Let's fix that!

-Back on the install page, select "SymfonyCloud" as our host to get to those docs.
+Back on the install page, select "SymfonyCloud" as our host to get to its docs.
 To set up Blackfire on production, we did 3 things.
 One, added the extension.
 Two, ran this `var:set` command to configure our Blackfire Server id and token.
-And three, ran `integration:add` so that every deploy to `master` would trigger a new Blackfire build in our environment.
+And three, ran `integration:add` so that every deploy to `master` would trigger a Blackfire build in our environment.

 *Technically*, on the staging server, the Blackfire extension is already enabled *add* it's set up to use the Server Id and token from our production Blackfire